 Unity is one of the most used game engines by new developers.
 Like every other software Unity also requires proper setup and installation.
 Over the years Unity has made it simple to install and start your first game.
 Let’s take the first step in learning Unity by installing it.

 Recently Unity has introduced Unity hub, to allow multiple versions of Unity to be installed on a single computer.
 By default, Unity installation includes Unity hub.

 As per Unity documentation it is enough to have a computer with the supported OS.
 But, depending upon the game you are making the requirement to render the graphics may go up.
 We recommend the following basic configuration.

 |Operating System||Windows 7 (SP1+), High Sierra 10.13+, Ubuntu 18.04, and CentOS 7|

 |RAM||At least 8 GB|

 |Graphics||At least 4 GB, DX10 capable GPU|

 Steps to install Unity

-- Go to Unity Website and create a Unity ID.
+- Go to Unity Website and click on the account icon.

-- If you are an organization then select the teams tab and you need to buy a either Unity pro or plus.
+- If you are an organization you need to buy Unity pro or plus.

 - Run Unity Hub installation.

-- Run Unity hub and Select Unity version to install.
+- Run Unity hub, go to the install tab and Select Unity version to install.

-- Select Visual studio community and documentation.
+- In the modules option, select Visual studio community and documentation.
 You can select other modules based on the platform you are going to launch your game on.

 This will take some time and install both Unity and Visual studio.
 Now you can create a new project and start working on your game.